P3t3rp4rk3r/phishdomain_slack/README.md

 Catching malicious phishing domain names using [certstream](https://certstream.calidog.io/) SSL certificates live stream.

-This script is alerting through slack, if any phishing domains found related to your organization. if you want to track all suspicious domains in splunk, please monitor suspicious_domains.log file.
+This script is alerting through slack, if any phishing domains found related to your organization. if you want to track all suspicious domains in splunk, please monitor phishing_enterprise_domains.log file.

 ### Installation